TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 3/Genesis 3.11.md

 ---

-And he said, Who told thee that thou wast naked?
-Hast thou eaten of the tree, whereof I commanded thee that thou shouldest not eat?
+God said, "Who told you that you were naked?
+Have you eaten from the tree that I commanded you not to eat from?"